osgi/osgi.enroute.site/_source/_tutorial_base/700-deploy.md

 ![Application bndrun](/img/tutorial_base/deploy-debug-0.png)

-The `debug.bndrun` file inherits from the `com.acme.prime.eval.bndrun` file, any initial requirement we add to this file is automatically added to the debug run; first principle of Do Not Repeat Yourself (DNRY).
+The `debug.bndrun` file inherits from the `com.acme.prime.eval.bndrun` file, any initial requirement we add to this file is automatically added to the debug run; first principle of Don't Repeat Yourself (DRY).
 However, the `debug.bndrun` adds a set of standard requirements that make it so much easier to debug OSGi applications.
 It adds Web Console, the Gogo shell, etc. So click on the `Debug OSGi` button and then go to [http://localhost:8080/system/console/xray](http://localhost:8080/system/console/xray) to inspect your OSGi system.
-The user id and password were `admin`, and ... drums ... `admin`.
+The user id and password were `admin`, and ... drumroll ... `admin`.

 ![Application bndrun](/img/tutorial_base/deploy-debug-1.png)